EdwinVW/pitstop/README.md

 **MailDev**
 To simulate sending emails, I use MailDev.
 This test-server acts as both an SMTP Server as a POP3 server and offers a website to see the mails that were sent.
 No emails are actually sent when using this test-server.
 I use the default MailDev Docker image from Docker Hub (`djfarrelly/maildev`).
 See [https://github.com/djfarrelly/MailDev](https://github.com/djfarrelly/MailDev "MailDev Github repo") for more info.

+**Ocelot**
+Ocelot is an open-source API Gateway built on .NET Core.
+It is used to implement the API Gateway in the PitStop solution.
+See [https://github.com/ThreeMammals/Ocelot](https://github.com/ThreeMammals/Ocelot) for more info.

 **AutoMapper**
 AutoMapper is used (only where it adds value) to map between POCOs.
 This is primarily handy when mapping commands to events, events to events or events to models.
 See [http://automapper.org/](http://automapper.org/ "Automapper web-site") for more info.

 **Polly**
 Polly is used to make sure the services are resilient to outages of other services.
 It offers automatic retry or circuit-breaker logic that is used at every interaction with resources that could be down (database, message-broker, other services).
+It is used in the web application for retrying calls to the Web APIs and falling back to an off-line page when a call fails after a certain amount of retries.
 See [https://github.com/App-vNext/Polly](https://github.com/App-vNext/Polly "Polly Github repo") for more info.

 **Refit**
 Refit is used to simplify calling REST APis.
 See [https://github.com/paulcbetts/refit](https://github.com/paulcbetts/refit "Refit Github repo") for more info.